Women top mobile money users

 The COVID-19 pandemic has led to an increase in women who are active users of mobile money.

-Not only that but women are currently the highest recipients of inward remittances and inward mobile money.
+Not only that but women currently the highest recipients of inward remittances and inward mobile money.

 While speaking at the National Economic Summit today, Partner of KPMG Fiji, Renu Chand says there is a need to ensure that these remittances contribute towards the country’s growth.